myelnet/pop/testplans/discovery/readme.md

 As the size of the network grows, the client becomes less likely to be directly connected to ther provider of the content it's looking for.
 Dialing the provider incurs some overhead which can reduce the speed of query by 2-3X.
-As a result, the standard devation shows the very large difference between queries in which client and provider are directly connect vs when they're not.
+As a result, the standard devation shows the very large difference between queries in which client and provider are directly connected vs when they're not.
+When forwarding back to the previous sender we reuse existing connections so the speed depends on the number of hops between peers and makes the speed more consistant.

 ### [High Content Replication](/testplans/discovery/_compositions/high_content_replication.toml)